openhackathons-org/gpubootcamp/ai/DeepStream/README.md

 # openacc-training-materials
-Training materials provided by OpenACC.org.
-The objective of this lab is to give an introduction to using Nvidia DeepStream Framework in a Intelligent Video Analytics Domain.
+This repository contains mini applications for GPU Bootcamps.
+The objective of this Bootcamp is to give an introduction to using NVIDIA DeepStream Framework and apply to Intelligent Video Analytics Domain.

+- Introduction to Deepstream and Gstreamer
+- Lab 1: Getting started with Deepstream Pipeline
+- Lab 2: Introduction to Multi-DNN pipeline
+- Lab 3: Creationg multi-stream pipeline
+- Lab 4: Mini-Challenge : Combining Multi-stream with Multi-DNN pipeline

+## Target Audience:

+The target audience for this bootcamp are AI developers working in domain of Intelligent Video Anaytics and looking at optimizing the application using NVIDIA DeepStream SDK.

+## Tutorial Duration

+The overall lab should take approximate 3.5 hours.
+There is an additional mini-challenge provided at the end of lab.

 ## Prerequisites
 To run this tutorial you will need a machine with NVIDIA GPU.